What to Wear to a Funeral, Visitation or Celebration of Life Service

 Additional Funeral Service Attire Tips

-People who are preparing to attend a funeral often seek specific advice, such as, "what attire is appropriate for men at funerals?", "what is suitable for women to wear at funerals" or "how should children dress for funerals?"
-In addition to the insights provided in earlier sections, and unless specified by the family's preferences, a few key principles can help guide these clothing choices:
+In addition to the insights provided in earlier sections, and unless specified by the family's preferences, a few key principles can help guide your clothing choices:

-- Wear clothing that demonstrates respect for the occasion but is appropriate for the climate/weather.
-(For example, consider bringing a sweater or blazer in case the temperature drops or it is cooler in the venue than anticipated.)
+• Dress in layers.
+Consider bringing a sweater or blazer in case the temperature drops or it is cooler in the venue than anticipated.

-- Wear well-kept dress shoes that will be comfortable and suitable for the conditions (especially for events will be held outdoors).
+• Wear well-kept dress shoes that will be comfortable and suitable for the conditions (especially for events that will be held outdoors).

 If you are still uncertain about what to wear, don’t hesitate to reach out to the funeral home that is hosting the services and ask what would be appropriate.
 It’s always better to be safe than sorry, and funeral directors want to help ensure the best possible experience for everyone during a difficult time.
+If you’re looking for further ways to support the grieving family at a funeral service, read about funeral etiquette beyond the dress code.
 Do you have any rules for attire when you attend funerals or visitations?
 Leave your best advice in the comments.